wavesplatform/docs.wavesplatform/docs/en/blockchain/account/account-balance.md

 ## View Account Balance

 The balances of any account, as well as other blockchain data, are public and can be read by anyone.
-For example, you can see the list and amount of tokens on the account in [Waves Explorer](https://wavesexplorer.com).
+For example, you can see the list of tokens ant their amount on the account in [Waves Explorer](https://wavesexplorer.com).
 To do this, find an account by its [address](/en/blockchain/account/address) or [alias](/en/blockchain/account/alias).
 Balances in WAVES are displayed right under the address, balances in other assets are at the **Assets** tab, and [non-fungible tokens (NFT)](/en/blockchain/token/non-fungible-token) are at the **Non-fungible tokens** tab.

 ![](./_assets/balance-explorer.png)